converseai/smartsheet-plugin-sdk/docs/responses.md

 ## TEXTResponse ⇐ [<code>HTTPResponse</code>](#HTTPResponse)
 An HTTPResponse with a return type of `TEXT`.
  Use this response to return TEXT from a function.
-If this type of response is used then `value` is expected to be a string with a valid String.
+If this type of response is used then `value` is expected to be a string with a valid string.
  This object also sets the Content-Type for HTTP calls to `text/plain`.

 **Kind**: global class